kigawas/shadowsocks/README.md

 ### Server module in early version

 Just like `local.py`, `server.py` also follows the same structure.
 The function `get_table` and class `ThreadingTCPServer` are nothing different.
 And `Socks5Server` is even simpler than its local version due to there is no need to handle SOCKS5 protocol.
-Check the comments!:laughing:
+Check out the comments!:laughing:
 ```python
 class Socks5Server(SocketServer.StreamRequestHandler):
     def handle_tcp(self, sock, remote):